loloman333/loloman333.github.io/content/texts/_posts/2023-01-01-a_pea_on_a_plate.md

 Sharing the feeling is to flatten it <br>
 It’s to reduce the scope, to remove dimensions <br>

-Even worse, by sharing the feeling one’s changing it <br>
+Even more, by sharing the feeling one’s changing it <br>
 One tries to adapt it to another one's view <br>

 Not only the representation will be merely a pitiful copy <br>